-(i.e. homogenomic and heterogenomic diploids, triploids and tetraploids).
-The genomes of the two species contributed different traits, with M. acuminata largely contributing parthenocarpy and sterility (Simmonds & Shepherd 1955) and M. balbisiana contributing hardiness, drought tolerance, disease resistance and starchiness (Pillay et al. 2002).
+Edible diploids of M. balbisiana underwent a parallel evolution in drier parts of Asia (India, Myanmar, Thailand, Philippines) but there was some geographical overlap with M. acuminata (perhaps resulting from human movement of cultivars) and hybrids of the seeded types were produced (Valmayor et al., 2000; Daniells et al., 2001).
+The Indian subcontinent was a major centre for hybridisation (Daniells et al., 2001).
+The result of the parallel evolution and subsequent hybridisation of the two species was the occurrence of the range of genotypes described in Section 1 (i.e. homogenomic and heterogenomic diploids, triploids and tetraploids).
+The genomes of the two species contributed different traits, with M. acuminata largely contributing parthenocarpy and sterility (Simmonds and Shepherd, 1955) and M. balbisiana contributing hardiness, drought tolerance, disease resistance and starchiness (Pillay et al., 2002).
 Most of the cultivars of the edible bananas derive from collections of spontaneous mutants in wild plants that were then brought into cultivation and multiplied vegetatively.
-The hybridisation events and mutations have occurred many hundreds of times over (Heslop-Harrison & Schwarzacher 2007).
+The hybridisation events and mutations have occurred many hundreds of times over (Heslop-Harrison and Schwarzacher, 2007).

-East Africa and West Africa represent two main secondary centres of Musa diversity as a result of a long history of cultivation in these regions (De Langhe 1995).
-There are approximately 60 cultivars of African Highland bananas unique to East Africa but it is not known whether these derived from traded plants (maybe 2,000 years ago) or from indigenous edible diploids (De Langhe 1995; Daniells et al. 2001).
-These Highland bananas have the AAA genotype (Karamura 1998).
+East Africa and West Africa represent two main secondary centres of Musa diversity as a result of a long history of cultivation in these regions (De Langhe, 1995).
+There are approximately 60 cultivars of African Highland bananas unique to East Africa but it is not known whether these derived from traded plants (maybe 2,000 years ago) or from indigenous edible diploids (De Langhe, 1995; Daniells et al., 2001).
+These Highland bananas have the AAA genotype (Karamura, 1998).
 It is thought that plantains reached West Africa 3,000 years ago and that they may have initially been propagated for their starchy corms and/or fibres rather than for their fruit.
-Vegetative propagation eventually led to the evolution of fleshy, seedless fruits that were edible (De Langhe 1995).
+Vegetative propagation eventually led to the evolution of fleshy, seedless fruits that were edible (De Langhe, 1995).

-Another secondary centre of diversity is Polynesia to where the 'Maia Maoli/Popoulu' cultivars (thought to be AAB hybrids) were carried from the Philippines more than 4,000 years ago (De Langhe 1995).
+Another secondary centre of diversity is Polynesia to where the 'Maia Maoli/Popoulu' cultivars (thought to be AAB hybrids) were carried from the Philippines more than 4,000 years ago (De Langhe, 1995).

 A brief history of the domestication of banana is given by De Langhe (1995).
-It is claimed that there was written (Sanskrit) reference to bananas as early as 500 BC (De Langhe 1995).
-It is thought that traders from Arabia, Persia, India and Indonesia distributed banana suckers around coastal regions (except in Australia) of the Indian Ocean between the 5th and 15th centuries.
+It is claimed that there was written (Sanskrit) reference to bananas as early as 500 BCE.
+It is thought that traders from Arabia, Persia, India and Indonesia distributed banana suckers around coastal regions of the Indian Ocean (except in Australia) between the 5th and 15th centuries.
 From the 16th to 19th centuries, suckers were traded by the Portuguese and Spanish in tropical America.
 Further world trade saw the establishment of bananas in Latin America and the Caribbean.
 Today the cultivation of bananas occurs throughout the tropics and sub-tropics of Asia, America, Africa and Australia.